TLR4 interactor with leucine rich repeats

-KIAA0644, also known as TRIL or TLR4 interactor with leucine rich repeats, is a protein that in humans is encoded by the KIAA0644 gene.
+TLR4 interactor with leucine rich repeats, also known as KIAA0644, is a protein that in humans is encoded by the TRIL gene.

 Function

 The exact function of KIAA0644 is not known.
 It is, however, a member of the leucine-rich repeat family of proteins, which are known to be involved in protein-protein interactions.
 This protein is known to interact with the TLR4 protein.

 TRIL is a component of the TLR4 complex and is induced in a number of cell types by lipopolysaccharide (LPS).